For decades, a mysterious beast known as the chupacabra has allegedly been prowling the American Southwest and sucking the blood of livestock.

 Hundreds of farm animals were ending up dead and bloodless, and people had no idea why.

 As soon as the word of the Puerto Rican farm animals broke, farmers in other countries began complaining of their own attacks.
-Animals from Mexico, Argentina, Chile, Colombia and the United States were all dying the same gruesome deaths, seemingly with no explanation.
+Animals in Mexico, Argentina, Chile, Colombia, and the United States were all dying similarly gruesome deaths, seemingly with no explanation.

-Before long, word of the creature reached Benjamin Radford, an American writer, and skeptic of chupacabra tall tales.
+Before long, word of the chupacabra reached Benjamin Radford, an American writer and general skeptic of chupacabra tall tales.
 Over the next five years, Radford would make it his life’s work to either track down a living specimen or debunk the legend of the chupacabra once and for all.

 His years-long journey took him through forests and farmland across South America and the southwestern United States until he finally found what he was looking for – someone who had actually seen a chupacabra up close and personal.